Super Bowl 50: Super Bowl week events

 The annual NFL Experience was held at the Moscone Center in San Francisco.
 In addition, "Super Bowl City" opened on January 30 at Justin Herman Plaza on The Embarcadero, which featured exhibits showcasing the culture of the Bay Area.
 More than a million people were expected to attend the festivities in San Francisco during Super Bowl week.
 San Francisco mayor Ed Lee said of the highly visible homeless presence in this area "they are going to have to leave".
 San Francisco city supervisor Jane Kim unsuccessfully lobbied for the NFL to reimburse San Francisco for city services in the amount of $5 million.

 Organizers announced plans for $2 million worth of other ancillary events, including a week-long event at the Santa Clara Convention Center, a beer, wine and food festival at Bellomy Field at Santa Clara University, and a pep rally.
 The city council announced plans to set aside seed funding for the event.
 For the first time, the Super Bowl 50 Host Committee and the NFL openly sought businesses owned by the LGBT community and disabled veterans for Business Connect, a program that provides local companies with contracting opportunities in and around the Super Bowl.

-The game's media day, which was typically held on the Tuesday afternoon prior to the game, was moved to the Monday evening and re-branded as Super Bowl Opening Night.
-The event was held on February 1, 2016, at SAP Center in San Jose.
-Alongside the traditional media availabilities, the event featured an opening ceremony with player introductions on a replica of the Golden Gate Bridge.
+The game's media day—which was typically held on the Tuesday afternoon prior to the game—was retooled as an entertainment-oriented event known as Super Bowl Opening Night.
+Held on February 1, 2016, at the SAP Center in San Jose, the new format featured an opening ceremony and player introductions attended by 7,000 fans, followed by the traditional media availabilities.